 Employers may care about where you went to college.
 When applying for a job, showing you have a degree from an accredited institution signals to hiring officials that your educational program met widely accepted educational standards.

 In some cases, the type of accreditation may also matter.
-For example, when the Alabama State Personnel Department requires a job applicant to have an academic degree, they require the degree to come from a school accredited by the DEAC or one of the six regional accrediting agencies.
+For example, when the Alabama State Personnel Department requires a job applicant to have an academic degree, they require the degree to come from a school accredited by one of the six regional accrediting agencies or the DEAC.

 Additionally, employers may use your education background when deciding on compensation.
 Some organizations make more generous offers to candidates who graduate from certain schools they believe to be more reputable.
 Also, employers in areas such as government or education may designate specific salary tiers that correspond with education levels, sometimes referring to the type of accreditation as well.